Who is eligible for services at CAPS?

 - Outreach programming services for the University community are available and scheduled by the CAPS Outreach Coordinator, Afshin Nili (email@example.com).
 These services include:

-- Workshops on various topics, including depression, eating disorders, test anxiety, LGBTQ issues, and stress management
+- Workshops on various topics, including anxiety, depression, and stress management

-- Introduction to CPAS and Q&A sessions for staff, faculty, and students
+- Introduction to CAPS and Q&A sessions for staff, faculty, and students

 - Workshops/training for staff, faculty, and students